Ecovillages in China: Huangbaiyu (黄柏峪村)

+The Huangbaiyu Ecovillage has a promising future.
+The village has acted as an example of how sustainable living can be accomplished and has encouraged other communities to embrace similar sustainable methods.
+The village may continue to lead by example in sustainable living for other communities with the ongoing assistance of the local government.

 Sunshine Ecovillage

-The Sunshine ecovillage was founded in collaboration between the local government and a private company.
+The Sunshine Ecovillage was founded in collaboration between the local government and a private company.
 However, it is still considered to be a bottom-up village.
 It has successfully hosted multiple conferences about ecovillages.

 Huatao (Huadao) Ecovillage

-Huatao ecovillage was the first ecovillage in China to join the GEN and was first opened for residents to move into in 2016.
+Huatao Ecovillage was the first ecovillage in China to join the GEN and was first opened for residents to move into in 2016.
 This ecovillage was also newly constructed (as opposed to being repurposed from a traditional village).
 Its buildings meet the Taiwanese Ecology, Energy Saving, Waste Reduction, and Health standard (EEWH).
 Its emphasis on communal spaces, including a central courtyard, is influenced by traditional local architectural values.
 Multiple international conferences about ecovillages have taken place here.
 In 2018, many of the housing units were vacant, leading to some inefficiencies and services being shut down.
 This ecovillage has come under criticism for its use of high-tech building materials and expensive design, which are thought to run counter to the ecovillage mindset of simplistic living.

 Southern Life Community

-Southern Life Community is a self sufficient ecovillage that was founded by the Zhengro Foundation and Another Land in 2015 and it is located on abandoned farmland.
+Southern Life Community is a self-sufficient ecovillage that was founded by the Zhengro Foundation and Another Land in 2015 and it is located on abandoned farmland.
 It includes multiple traditional buildings that have since been renovated.
-The fundamental philosophy of the Southern Life Community is “open sharing” or welcoming “life from all over the world” and the rejection of the current Chinese consumer economy where sustainable development is rare.
+The fundamental philosophy of the Southern Life Community is "open sharing" or welcoming "life from all over the world" and the rejection of the current Chinese consumer economy where sustainable development is rare.
 This ecovillage emphasizes its organic food farm and education program, which teaches people to reclaim farmland.
 They also have an organic food barn with a system of bacteria that degrade animal waste.

 House of I Heritage Chateau

-The House of I is not an ecovillage, but rather an ecovillage education site associated with GEN and the Holistic Centers Network.
+The House of I is not an ecovillage but rather, an ecovillage education site associated with GEN and the Holistic Centers Network.
 It is located within a development north of Beijing near the Yanqing Mountains called Heritage Chateau.
 Their goal is to educate people to live in greater harmony with nature.
 They regularly host cultural events.
 Healing through music is a component of HOI, and they sell CDs of original music.
-An organic vineyard is part of the project as well.
+An organic vineyard is part of the project, as well.
 In October 2019, the HOI hosted the GEN Ambassador Training Conference, which drew approximately 40 attendees.